-ASM 110 Composite Repairs & Fabrication 79 hours
+ASM 110 Composite Repairs & Fabrication

 Composite materials are used extensively in modern aircraft.
-During this course you will learn to safely manufacture and repair composite structures and components.
+During this course students will learn to safely manufacture and repair composite structures and components.
 Activities include the construction of moulds and completing repairs using a variety of composite materials.